-More than a traditional vehicle for measuring performance, the Bank's Performance Appraisal program serves as a vital feedback mechanism for drawing out strengths and pinpointing areas of development.
+More than a traditional vehicle for measuring performance, the Bank's Performance Appraisal program serves as a vital feedback mechanism for drawing out strengths and identifying areas of development.
 It is meant to ensure performance of employees is at par with the standards set by the Bank, and to provide a platform for constructive dialogue between supervisors and subordinates with the objective of enhancing performance and identifying the potentials of employees.
+Management likewise makes use of Quarterly Check-Ins which are documented discussions between employees and their leaders designed to support employee success through reflection, planning and constructive feedback.
 The results of Performance Appraisal are used in Management's decisions aligned with the Bank's Rewards Program (i.e. Promotion, Merit Increase, Profit Sharing Bonus and Performance Bonus).